 Super Mario Odyssey Accessibility Report

-Super Mario Odyssey offers 13 accessibility features in the Difficulty, Getting Started, Reading, Navigation and Controls areas to aid enjoyment of the game for different players.
+We've documented 15 accessibility features for Super Mario Odyssey in the Difficulty, Getting Started, Reading, Navigation and Controls areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Mario has stared in running and jumping Super Mario games on Nintendo hardware since the Nintendo Entertainment System in the 80's.
 The formula remains unchanged.
 Explore a level, jump on enemies, collect coins and get to the flag at the end to inch closer to saving the princess.
 Each world is rounded off with a big enemy to beat before moving on to the next one.

 The Super Mario Odyssey amiibo figures offer Wedding Outfits that reveals the location of regional coins (Bowser) and grants temporary invincibility (Mario).
 These aid difficulty but are items you need to purchase.